-- 6.5 All applicants must provide satisfactory evidence of identity and past and current residences for themselves and all household members.
-The Council will request documentary evidence from each applicant and will conduct such further enquiries as are reasonable in the circumstances.
-An application will be cancelled if the applicant has failed to provide documentary evidence or other information reasonably required by the Council in order to validate the application. - 6.6 The Council will normally carry out a visit to each applicant's residence if their priority is sufficient for an allocation of housing under this scheme.
+6.6 The Council will normally carry out a visit to each applicant's residence if their priority is sufficient for an allocation of housing under this Allocations Scheme.
 Visits conducted will include an inspection of the accommodation and facilities and are normally but not necessarily arranged by appointment.